PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_API.md

 ### Get a terminal by serial no

-The get terminal API allows the thirdparty system get a terminal by terminal id.
-If the termianl does not exist the data field in result is null.
+The get terminal API allows the thirdparty system get a terminal by terminal serial no. If the termianl does not exist the data field in result is null.

 **API**